Spencer-Sch/Calculator_2.0/README.md

 - Successfully finished transfering logic from "decimal" using TDD.
 All tests passing successfully.

 - Transfered "negate" logic.
 Wrote tests for negate.
 All tests passing successfully.

+Update #2

+- Successfully finished transfering logic from "posNeg" using TDD.
+All tests passing successfully.